mantidproject/mantid/docs/source/release/v5.1.0/sans.rst

   for I(Q) processing and several distances.
 - Wedges processing in :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>` is now functional.
 - For the ILL D33 instrument, the detector panels can be processed individually (OutputPanels option, see the :ref:`SANSILLAutoProcess documentation <algm-SANSILLAutoProcess>` algorithm).
-This options is also available in the :ref:`DrILL interface <DrILL-ref>`.
+This option is also available in the :ref:`DrILL interface <DrILL-ref>`.

 Bug Fixed